MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/design/messaging-extension-design.md

 ---
 title: Designing your message extension
-description: Learn how to design a Teams message extension and get the Microsoft Teams UI Kit.
+description: In this module, learn how to design a Microsoft Teams message extension and get the Microsoft Teams UI Kit.
 author: heath-hamilton
 ms.localizationpriority: high
 ms.author: surbhigupta